panushri25/emrQA/README.md

 # emrQA: A Large Corpus for Question Answering on Electronic Medical Records
                   The page and codes are still under construction.
 Please check back in December.
                   We are excited to announce that this data will now be hosted directly under the i2b2 license !!
 So you can directly download the dataset from the i2b2 website instead of generating it from the scripts.
-We are setting this up, kindly stay tuned.
-Believe me it takes some iterations to draw consensus a usable format.
+We are setting this up for you, kindly stay tuned.
+Believe me it takes some iterations to draw consensus on a usable format.
                   But we are almost there. :)

 - This repo contains code for the paper
 Anusri Pampari, Preethi Raghavan, Jennifer Liang and Jian Peng,